 1. Preprocess

-In this phase, we prepared the dataset for YOLO-based airplane detection by organizing images and labels into train, validation, and test sets.
-Each set contains images/ (for .jpg
+In this phase, we organized the dataset for YOLO-based airplane detection into train, validation, and test sets, each containing images (.jpg

 , validation.txt